-The main source of ions in the outer regions of the ERB is the solar wind, and usually the high-energy part of these spectra have an exponential shape (see, e.g., Ipavich et al., 1981a, 1981b).
-Immediately before being captured into the magnetosphere, these ions pass through a highly turbulized regions, but the high-energy part of their spectra usually retains an exponential shape.
-Therefore, the question arises: what physical mechanism converts the form of ion spectra from exponential to power-law?
+The main source of ions in the outer regions of the ERB is the solar wind, and the high-energy part of these spectra usually have an exponential shape (see, e.g., Ipavich et al., 1981a, b).
+Immediately before being captured into the magnetosphere, these ions pass through a highly turbulized region, but the high-energy part of their spectra usually retains an exponential shape.
+Therefore, the following question arises: what physical mechanism converts the form of the ion spectra from exponential to power-law?

-Evidently, the power-law tail of the ERB ions spectra must be generated-in the outer regions of the magnetosphere.
+Evidently, the power-law tail of the ERB ions' spectra must be generated in the outer regions of the magnetosphere.
 The most likely region for this to happen is the plasma sheet (PS) of the magnetospheric tail, which is adjacent to the geomagnetic trap.
-The high-energy part of the ion spectra in the PS, at $R \sim 20$ -40 R_E, has a power-law shape and the exponents of these spectra are close to the corresponding parameters of the spectra of ions in the ERB.
-On the data of the satellites IMP-7 and IMP-8 (Sarris et al., 1981; Lui et al., 1981) and also satellite ISEE-1 (Christon et al., 1991), the shape of the ion spectra of the PS usually do not change during substorms; they produce only parallel shifts of the spectra along logarithmic axes E and E. These results point out that the time scales of formation processes of these ion spectra in the PS exceed the times of substorms.
+The high-energy part of the ion spectra in the PS, at $R \sim 20$ -40 $R{\rm E}$ , has a power-law shape, and the exponents of these spectra are close to the corresponding parameters of the spectra of ions in the ERB.
+Based on the data from the IMP 7 and IMP 8 satellites (Sarris et al., 1981; Lui and Krimigis, 1981) as well as the ISEE-1 (Christon et al., 1991) satellite, the shape of the ion spectra of the PS usually do not change during substorms; they only produce parallel shifts of the spectra along the logarithmic axes E and J. These results point out that the timescales of the formation processes of these ion spectra in the PS exceed the time spans of substorms.

-Parameters of the power-law tail of the ion spectra of the outer belt (γ and μ_b) reflect, apparently, the most fundamental features of the mechanisms of acceleration of ions in the tail of the magnetosphere.
+Parameters of the power-law tail of the ion spectra of the outer belt ( $\gamma$ and $\mu_b$ ) apparently reflect the most fundamental features of the mechanisms of the acceleration of ions in the tail of the magnetosphere.
 One can try to connect the values of these parameters with the most general representations of the mechanisms of ion acceleration in the PS of the magnetospheric tail.

 Most likely, this part of the ion energy spectra is formed in the PS by stochastic mechanisms of ion acceleration; this hypothesis is supported by many experimental results.
-The statistical aspect of these mechanisms reveals itself, in particular, in the fact that the ratios of fluxes (and partial densities) of ions with different Z can differ, even greatly, at low and high energies.
-During their wander in the phase space, ions gradually loose information about their origin and, therefore, the high-energy tails of their spectra contain ambiguous information on the partial densities of different components of ions in the source (see, e.g., Kovtyukh, 2001).
+The statistical aspect of these mechanisms reveals itself, in particular, in the fact that the ratios of fluxes (and partial densities) of ions with different Z can differ (even greatly) at low and high energies.
+During their wander in the phase space, ions gradually lose information about their origin; therefore, the high-energy tails of their spectra contain ambiguous information on the partial densities of different components of ions in the source (see, e.g., Kovtyukh, 2001).

-The high-energy part of the ion spectra of the PS can be generated by the mechanisms of acceleration of particles on magnetic irregularities moving with respect to each other (Fermi mechanism).
-The fractal structures of the PS are revealed on scales from ~ 0.4 to ~ 8 thousands kilometers, for example, in the data of the satellite Geotail (Milovanov et al., 1996).
-If the mass of the ions are small compared to the mass of the magnetic irregularities in the PS, the average values of the index γ of the power-law tail should not depend on mass and charge of such nuclei.
+The high-energy part of the ion spectra of the PS can be generated by the mechanisms of the acceleration of particles on magnetic irregularities moving with respect to each other (the Fermi mechanism).
+The fractal structures of the PS are revealed on scales from $\sim 0.4$ to $\sim 8000$ km, for example, in the data from the Geotail satellite (Milovanov et al., 1996).

-Under equilibrium conditions, this parameter is determined by the average part of energetic ions in the total energy density of particles and magnetic irregularities ($\overline{\beta}$).
-From the theory which was developed by Ginzburg and Syrovatskii (1964), it follows: $\gamma - 1 \approx (1 - \overline{\beta})^{-1}$.
-With increasing $\overline{\beta}$ in the interval $0 < \overline{\beta} < 1$, the value γ is increases monotonically and $\gamma \to \infty$ for $\overline{\beta} \to 1$.
-For real average values $\overline{\beta}$ in the central PS $\overline{\beta} = 0.6$ -0.7 (see, e.g., Baumjohann, 1993, Fig. 1), we get $\gamma = 3.5$ -4.3 ~ 3.5 -7.0 ($\gamma \sim 4.3$ at $\overline{\beta} \sim 0.7$).
+Under equilibrium conditions, this parameter is determined by the average part of energetic ions in the total energy density of particles and magnetic irregularities ( $\bar{\beta}$ ).
+From the theory, which was developed by Ginzburg and Syrovatskii (1964), it follows that $\gamma - 1 \approx (1 - \bar{\beta})^{-1}$ .
+With increasing $\bar{\beta}$ in the interval $0 < \bar{\beta} < 1$ , the value $\gamma$ increases monotonically and $\gamma \rightarrow \infty$ for $\bar{\beta} \rightarrow 1$ .
+For real average values, $\bar{\beta}$ in the central PS $\bar{\beta} = 0.6$ -0.7 (see, e.g., Baumjohann, 1993, Fig. 1), we get $\gamma = 3.5$ -4.3.